 ‘Forest School is an inspirational process, that offers children, young people and adults, regular opportunities to achieve, and develop confidence and self-esteem through hands on learning experiences in a local woodland environment.’

-All Forest School sessions will be led by Kesty Jakes a qualified Forest School Leader- Level 3 and Martin Jakes a qualified Teacher.
+Kesty Jakes a qualified Forest School Leader- Level 3 and Martin Jakes a qualified Teacher.

 Forest School training includes woodland management, practical skills and learning and development.
 The Forest School leader is also responsible for ensuring risk assessments and health and safety procedures are up to date and are followed.
 The qualification also includes a paediatric outdoor first aid certificate.

-In the future we hope to collaborate with other Forest School Leaders in the area and run a diverse range of Forest School sessions for different ages of children and adults.
+We like to collaborate with other Forest School Leaders in the area and run a diverse range of Forest School sessions for different ages of children and adults.

 Kesty Jakes Forest School Leader